AdobeDocs/experience-platform.en/help/destinations/catalog/http-destination.md

 >[!IMPORTANT]
 >
->The [!DNL HTTP] destination in Adobe Real-time CDP is currently in alpha.
+>The [!DNL HTTP] destination in Real-time CDP is currently in alpha.
 The documentation and the functionality are subject to change.

 ## Overview {#overview}